mwojnars/hypertag/README.md

             td .style-price | $price

-This definition can be moved out to a separate "utility" script, or stay in the same file where it is used for easy maintenance - the programmer can choose whatever location is best in a given case.
+This definition can be moved out to a separate "utility" script, or stay in the same file where it is used, for easy maintenance - the programmer can choose whatever location is best in a given case.
-In other templating languages, there are not so many choices: typically the best you can do is separate out duplicated HTML code into a Python function, introducing code fragmentation along the way and spreading the presentation code over different types of files (views vs. models) and languages (HTML vs. Python) - a very unclean and confusing approach.
+In traditional templating languages, there are not so many choices: often the best you can do is separate out duplicated HTML code into a Python function, introducing code fragmentation along the way and spreading presentation code over different types of files (views vs. models) and languages (HTML vs. Python) - a very unclean and confusing approach.